What does skipper do?

 - Planning the entire passage to the proposed destination, possibly over a number of days.

 - Navigating the vessel

-- Take care of the safety of the vessel and the crew
+- Taking care of the safety of the vessel and the crew.

-It is the responsibility of the skipper to ensure that whatever trip the vessel is making whether for fishing or for holidays, follows the regulations and maritime laws.
+- It is the responsibility of the skipper to ensure that whatever trip the vessel is making whether for fishing or for holidays, he follows the regulations and maritime laws.

-The work of a skipper although might seem to carry lots of responsibilities is that of fun.
-Most skippers are those who enjoy fishing and pursue it as a means of livelihood.
-These skippers work on personal boats and are self-employed.
+The work of a skipper although it might seem to carry lots of responsibilities is also fun.
+Some skippers may enjoy fishing and pursue it as a means of livelihood.
+These skippers may work on their own boats and be self-employed.
 However, those who do not have a boat can work for large companies who employ skippers to take care of their vessels and their catch.
-The income opportunities of being a skipper are high and therefore, a person can earn a decent income.
-An experienced skipper can also move into some related careers like that of harbor tug work, Merchant Navy, offshore oil or gas exploration, fish farming and cargo operations.
+It is possible for a good skipper to earn a satisfactory income.
+An experienced skipper can also move into related careers like that of harbor tug work, Merchant Navy, offshore oil or gas exploration, fish farming and cargo operations.

 The working hours for a skipper are dependent on the area of work.
-If a skipper is self-employed working on his own boat, he can work for as long as he like.
-However, one can consider long hours of work.
-A skipper on an inshore vessel would return to the shore each day while the offshore vessels venturing out in waters further from the shore would be able to return only after a few weeks or may be a few months.
+If a skipper is self-employed working on his own boat, he can work for as long as he likes.
+A skipper on an inshore vessel would return to the shore each day while the offshore vessels venturing out in waters further from the shore would be able to return only after days, or weeks or even months at sea.